maryclaireteahan/hazelsnutsaboutvintage/README.md

 <details>

-- I would like to give a huge thanks to my mentor Lauren-Nicole, without whom I don't think I'd have made it this far.
+- I would like to give a huge thanks to my mentor Lauren-Nicole Popich, without whom I don't think I'd have made it this far.
 Her kindness and patience and knows no bounds and I'm so grateful for guidance.
 - I would also like to thank Rebecca from tutor support who helped me with a last minute disaster involving a model.
 Her patience and friendliness over the hours she spent helping me was much appreciated.
 </details>

 - - -
+###### <i>Disclaimer: This project was created for educational use only as part of Code Institute's Porject Portfolio 5</i>

 [Back to the top](#Hazel's-Nuts-About-Vintage)